jchernak96/jchernak96.github.io/_posts/2021-08-29-true-patience.md

     df['base_out_state']       = df['outs_situation'] + df['1_b_situation'] + df['2_b_situation'] + df['3_b_situation']
     return(df)
 ```

+The first step in this project was acquiring pitch level data from statcast.
+Fortuantly, the pyBaseball savant scraper works very well and allowed me to quickly grab all data from 2021.

 Another data cleaning part of this model is grouping a few events into more general event types.
 This primarily involved very specific out types (such as a sac fly) and moving those into a general field out designation.
 This was pretty straightforward and once completed I was able to select the columns from my data frame needed for determining the 2020 run value of events.